 Conclusion: but Really Just the Beginning

-My plan is to post here, monthly – perhaps more often, if time permits.
+My plan is to post here, every two to three weeks – perhaps more often, when time permits.
 I’ll see how it all goes.

 I give thanks to God, for this blogging opportunity (actually, for everything); and I intend to make the most of it.